 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-As if that wasn’t highlight enough for autumn and winter at Belvedere, the same location also has an exhibition around Franz Messerschmidt’s fascinating baroque character heads: a real treat if you’re not familiar with them.
+As if that wasn’t highlight enough for autumn and winter at Belvedere, the same location also has an exhibition around Franz Messerschmidt’s fascinating baroque sculptures (October 31st, 2025 to April 6th, 2026): a real joy if you’re not familiar with them.

 And wider Vienna has more French impressionism to offer, as revealed in the title of the Albertina’s permanent exhibition: Monet to Picasso.
 The displays include impressionist and post-impressionist works by some of the names mentioned above.